kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The KASPER online resource may also be used to obtain information for parole and community corrections absconders.
 The tool allows users to find an inmate by providing the inmate’s KDOC number or name.
 Using a last name or first name is generally enough to perform a search using the inmate name option.
 However, a more accurate result may be obtained by providing an inmate’s first, last, and middle names.
 Users may choose to view offender mugshots and include inmates with aliases that match the provided names in the search results.

-The KDOC offender search tool has an advanced search option that may be used in situations where comprehensive information of an inmate is known.
+The KDOC offender search tool has an advanced search option that may be used in situations where comprehensive information about an inmate is known.
 To use the advanced search feature, users typically provide additional information, such as the social security number (SSN), state ID (KBI) number, race, gender, birth date, age range, and conviction county.
 Other information that may be used includes parole supervision county, CC supervision location, holding facility, and the offender’s supervision type.

 Note that release dates obtained from KASPER may change since they are subject to a good time and program credit earnings and forfeitures.
 For more information on an inmate’s release date, contact the KDOC’s sentence computation unit at (785) 296–3317 or Michelle.Sullivan@ks.gov.

 To find inmates incarcerated in county jails, contact the local arresting agency for the inmate records.
 Most local jail administrators provide inmate information on their website for easy public access.
-For example, requestors may find inmate records for persons incarcerated in Wyandotte County, Johnson County, Shawnee County, and Sedgwick County may be found on the various county sheriff’s websites.
+For example, requestors may find inmate records for persons incarcerated in Wyandotte CountyJohnson CountyShawnee County, and Sedgwick County on the various county sheriff’s websites.

 How To Find A Federal Inmate In Kansas?

-There are three Federal Prisons in Kansas; Kansas City Residential Reentry Management Office, Leavenworth U.S. Penitentiary, and North Central Regional Office.
+There are three Federal Prisons in Kansas: Kansas City Residential Reentry Management Office, Leavenworth U.S. Penitentiary, and North Central Regional Office.
 Interested persons may find inmates incarcerated in these facilities via the Federal Bureau of Prisons (BOP) website.
 The BOP maintains records of federal inmates who are in custody or released after 1982.
 However, persons interested in obtaining exact release dates for federal inmates may not find up-to-date release date information on the website.
 As a result of the First Step Act, sentences are often reviewed and recalculated to address pending good conduct time changes.
 Hence, BOP data may not match the most recent changes to inmate release dates.

 To find a federal inmate using the inmate locator tool on the BOP website, users may provide an inmate’s name or number.
 BOP allows users to provide one of four types of inmate numbers for users who choose to use the inmate number search option.
 These four inmate number types are:

-- Bureau of Prison Registration (BOP) register number
+• Bureau of Prison Registration (BOP) register number

-- D.C.
+• D.C.
 Department of Corrections (DCDC) number

-- The Federal Bureau of Investigation (FBI) number
+• The Federal Bureau of Investigation (FBI) number

-- The Immigration and Naturalization Services (INS) number assigned to the inmate upon incarceration
+• The Immigration and Naturalization Services (INS) number assigned to the inmate upon incarceration

-Persons interested in obtaining records of federal inmates released before 1982 are advised to direct such requests to the National Archives Records Administration (NARA).
+Persons interested in obtaining records of federal inmates released before 1982 are advised to direct such requests to the National Archives and Records Administration (NARA).
 To assist NARA in determining whether the information is available, requesters typically provide the following information in their applications:

-- Inmate’s full name including middle name or initial
+• Inmate’s full name, including middle name or initial

-- Inmate’s date of birth or approximate age at the time of incarceration
+• Inmate’s date of birth or approximate age at the time of incarceration

-- Inmate’s race or ethnicity
+• Inmate’s race or ethnicity

-- Approximate dates in prison
+• Approximate dates in prison

 How Do I Find Inmate Records In Kansas?

 Persons interested in securing a Kansas inmate record may print a copy of the information provided on the result page of the KASPER inmate search tool.
-The result page offers basic information on the inmate under question.
+The result page offers basic information on the inmate in question.
 However, this photocopy may not suffice for legal representation as it is not a certified copy.

 Interested persons may also contact the Records Division of the KDOC.
 Under the Kansas FOIA, the KDOC provides interested persons with copies of inmate records upon request.
 To obtain this record, call (785) 296–0144 or visit: